shashankklenty/kaulshashank/README.md

 ---

-Check out my community created with a couple friends where we work on our own open source projects and try to contribute to existing projects as well!
-Check it out over [here](https://www.github.com/wheredevsdev).
+Check out a community created with a couple friends where we work on our own open source projects and try to contribute to existing projects as well!
+It's over [here](https://www.github.com/wheredevsdev).
 Ideas are always welcome!